cherylfernandes07/deepseek-openrouter-lab/README.md

 If an interviewer asks "can you show me this with GPT-4o instead?" — change one line, rerun Phase 4, hand them a cost/quality/latency table specific to their use case.
 That live swap demonstrates model-agnostic architecture more convincingly than any slide about it.

+See a list of the models to use: https://openrouter.ai/models

 > **Note:** Some providers (Anthropic, OpenAI) require their own API key passed
 > through OpenRouter.
 Check the model page for a lock icon before an interview